GREEN CERT & YOUNG TRAINED FARMER STATUS

 l) Level 6 Specific Purpose Certificate in Farm Administration

-The Curragh Post Primary School delivers an Advanced Certificate in Equine Studies (Horsemanship (6M3505) or Equine Breeding (6M3507)); successful completion of either of the above courses will meet the requirements for a ‘Young Trained Farmer’
+For example: The Curragh Post Primary School delivers an Advanced Certificate in Equine Studies (Horsemanship (6M3505) or Equine Breeding (6M3507).
+Successful completion of either of the above courses will meet the requirements for a ‘Young Trained Farmer’.
+Galway Community College also offers a Horsemanship Level 6 (6M3505) course.
+Successful completion will meet the requirements for a ‘Young Trained Farmer’.

-Before committing to any action, (whether it be a course of study or the transfer of land) it is imperative that you check revenue.ie for any updates, amendments, or deletions to the following:
+Before committing to any action (whether it be a course of study or the transfer of land), it is imperative that you check revenue.ie for any updates, amendments, or deletions to the following:

-- The list of eligible courses
+• List of eligible courses

-- The incentives available to young trained farmers.
+• Incentives available to young trained farmers